-I can almost guarantee it will change how you think about everything—your schedule, your spending, your relationships and more.
-Before you know it, what started out as “decluttering a few things” leads to a complete lifestyle change!
+I can almost guarantee that it will change how you think about everything—your schedule, your spending, your relationships and more.
+Before you know it, what started as “decluttering a few things” leads to a complete lifestyle change!

 But … decluttering’s not easy, is it?

 Instead, it’s draining and emotionally challenging.
 The unspoken reality is that you’re not just decluttering old books and excess coffee mugs.
 You’re also decluttering your hopes, dreams and perhaps even your sense of self.